 3. Palace of Versailles – France

 From 1682 until the start of the French Revolution in 1789, the Palace of Versailles was the principal royal residence in France.
-The Palace of Versailes is located in the Ile de France region approximately 20km south west of Paris.
+The Palace of Versailles is located in the Ile de France region, approximately 20km south west of Paris.

 This UNESCO world heritage site has also been home to some key moments in history such as the proclamation of the German Empire in the Hall of Mirrors to the Peace of Paris in 1783 to the end of World War I with the Treaty of Versailles in 1919.

 Today, the Palace of Versailles is one of the top tourist attractions in France, receiving over 7.7 million visitors in 2017.
 It is open Tuesday – Sunday from 9am to 5pm or 6pm in summer.

 The gardens and park of Versailles are open every day with slightly longer hours depending on the time of year.
 The Estate of Marie Antoinette and the Coach Gallery is open after midday Tuesday-Sunday.